nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Filter the system database for list overview by filter**
+**Use case: UC09 - Filter a list of students of specified covid status, and/or faculty, and/or block**

 **MSS**

-1. User requests to filter all students by a tag (ie. year)
+1. User wants to filter a list of students of a specified covid status, faculty and block.
+2. User keys in the details of students to filter out.
-2. Tracey shows a list of students of that specific tag with the covid status
+3. Tracey returns a list of students of the specified covid status, faculty and block.

     Use case ends.

 **Extensions**

 * 2a.
-The list with that tag does not contain student(s) of that name.
+Tracey detects invalid or empty arguments in user input.
+    * 2a1.
+Tracey displays a error message and shows the correct input format.

+        Use case ends.

+* 2b.
+User only inputs details for one or two of the fields (covid status, faculty or block).
+    * 2b1.
+Tracey returns a list of students of the specified details.

         Use case ends.

 ### Non-Functional Requirements